Vocal Competitions and Auditions.

 - They have not developed a unique vocal sound or performance style to avoid sounding like a “record copy.”

-- Their voice is not developed to the level of being able to trust how it’s going to work and be able to use it even under pressure; they have not done the work needed to develop their skills from vocal technique to vocal performance yet assume they are ready for competition.
+- Their voice is not developed to the level of being able to trust how it’s going to work even under pressure.
+They assume they are ready for competition even though they have not done the work to develop their vocal technique and performance skills.

 - They’re too concentrated on creating a good impression rather than reaching out to their listeners and touching them with their song performance.